couchbaselabs/Robo.Mvvm/README.md

 #### BaseMasterDetailViewModel

-Inherit from `BaseMasterDetailViewModel` for ViewModels you want to bind to a `BaseMasterDetailPage`.
+Inherit from abstract class `BaseMasterDetailViewModel` for ViewModels you want to bind to a `BaseMasterDetailPage`.

 ```csharp
 public class RootViewModel : BaseMasterDetailViewModel